JPING97/JPING97.github.io/README.md

 # JPING97.github.io

-This is a webpage for testing purposes
+This is a webpage for no real purpose

-Finish Math Project

-Study a bit of Chem
+Right now it's for my Senior English Project